 Lives and works in Guadalajara.

-In recent years, her work has been included in prominent public and private collections, including Phillips/Yuyito, the Marcela and José Noé Suro Collection, and the Alma Colectiva Collection, among others.
+In recent years, her work has been included in public and private collections, including Yuyito Collection, Museo de Arte Carrillo Gil Collection, Omnilife Collection, among others.